RMKeene/MLTest/README.md

 Results:
 - Ok, got results.
 Users have a score on how much commonality there is between their stated interests and the courses they take.
+Many are 0.0.
+Some are in the 0.5 range.
--
+  Math is common interest count / (total interest count + 1) -